 However advice on any property investment is always an area where advice is essential.
 That advice in particular relates to tax advice on the treatment of loan interest.

-Up to £20,000 can be invested in an ISA this year as well as up to £4,000 in a Lifetime ISA.
-The Junior ISA investment limit is £4,128 this current tax year.
+Up to £20,000 can be invested in an ISA this year, of which a maximum of £4,000 can be invested in a Lifetime ISA.
+The Junior ISA investment limit is £4,260 for this current tax year.

 Income accruing in an ISA does so tax-free.
 All investments held in ISAs are free from CGT but not IHT as the value of ISA holdings are included in the value of the estate.
 There is no minimum investment period for funds invested in ISAs - withdrawals can be made at any time without loss of tax relief.
 However, some plan managers offer incentives, such as better rates of interest, in return for a commitment to restrictions such as a 90-day notice period for withdrawals.

 Investments under the enterprise investment scheme (EIS) and investments in venture capital trusts (VCTs) are generally higher-risk investments.
 However, tax breaks aimed at encouraging new risk capital mean that EIS and VCT investments may have a place in your investment strategy.
 There is an even more high risk version of EIS known as Seed EIS which has advantageous tax breaks to investors in start up businesses.

 Subject to various conditions, such investments attract income tax relief.
 The available relief is 30% this tax year on £1 million per annum.
 Contributions may be carried back by one tax year provided the maximum amount for which relief is sought is not exceeded.